Featured in this post

 While visiting Chicago, you may be wondering what kind of marine life lives in Lake Michigan.
-Not all the fish species that call it home are native species—in fact, Lake Michigan is home to a surprising number of fish that came from the sea or are anadromous, meaning they can survive in both freshwater and saltwater.
+Not all the fish species that call it home are native species — in fact, Lake Michigan is home to a surprising number of fish that came from the sea or are anadromous, meaning they can survive in both freshwater and saltwater.

-City Cruises offers experiences on Lake Michigan, including speedboat tours, sightseeing excursions, and dining cruises, all of which get you up-close and personal with the unique environment of Lake Michigan these fish call home.
+City Cruises offers experiences on Lake Michigan, including speedboat tours, sightseeing excursions, and dining cruises, all of which get you up close and personal with the unique environment of Lake Michigan these fish call home.
 You might even spot some on a trip!
 If you prefer to keep your feet on dry land, Walks tours explore the Riverwalk area, which connects to Lake Michigan.

 Let’s dive into the unique sea life that lives in this Great Lake and how it got there.

-Native fish populations of Lake Michigan
+Native Fish Populations of Lake Michigan

 Lake Michigan has a wide variety of native species, including lake trout, lake sturgeon, lake whitefish, panfish, yellow perch, smallmouth bass, largemouth bass, and bowfin.
 However, many of these species have dwindled in population due to overfishing and aggressive invasive species.

-Invasive sea life in Lake Michigan
+Invasive Sea Life in Lake Michigan

 Here are some unique types of sea life that now live in Lake Michigan.